kerelist/fetch-me-some-fake-planets/README.md

 # Fetch Me Some Fake Planets
-Exercise retrieving and sorting planet data from the SWAPI
+Exercise retrieving and sorting planet data from the SWAPI.
+Viewable at http://andreakereliuk.com/fetch-swapi/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).